ethereum/devp2p/discv5/discv5-rationale.md

 the nodes closest to the topic identifier.

 TopDisc lookup starts from buckets far from the topic identifier and progresses towards buckets closer to it.
-In each bucket, the discoverer queries up to `Klookup` registrars.
+In each bucket, the discoverer queries up to `K_lookup` registrars.
 This allows popular topics to be discovered before reaching the closest buckets, reducing hotspots near the topic identifier.